Search Blogs

 7. Towson

-Why it is safe: Towson, just north of the city, combines suburban comfort with urban convenience.
-It is home to Towson University, and the large student and professional population supports an active community.
-With low crime rates and a strong police presence, it is considered one of the safest Baltimore suburbs.
+Why it is safe: Among other things, Towson, located slightly north of the city, offers a great mix of suburban lifestyle and urban accessibility.
+It is the location of Towson University, and the large number of students and professionals living there ensures a vibrant community.
+Due to low crime rates and heavy police patrols, it has been named one of the safest suburbs of Baltimore.

 Crime Rate: Over 50% lower than Baltimore City’s average